RustyRoboticsBV/Rusty.Quantities/README.md

 # Rusty.Quantities
+A C# library of physics quantities.
+It provides various structs that represent common physics quantities, complete with various method to calculate them from each other.
+You can use them to do things like figuring out how far an accelerating object will move over some time, or calculating a jump's start speed from its height and gravity.

-A C# struct library of scalar physics quantities, intended to be used for custom character controllers in the [Godot game engine](https://github.com/godotengine/godot), but designed to be engine-agnostic.
+It was intended for custom character controllers in the [Godot game engine](https://github.com/godotengine/godot), but can be used in any C# application.

 ## Features
 ### Quantities